0mWindyBug/WFPCalloutReserach/README.md

 short research revolving the windows filtering platform callout mechanism

 # TL;DR - the provided sources
-WFPEnum and WFPEnumDriver can be used to enumerate all registered callouts on the system (including their actual addresses, to use just load the driver and run the client)
+WFPEnumUM and WFPEnumDriver can be used to enumerate all registered callouts on the system (including their actual addresses, to use just load the driver and run the client)
 WFPCalloutDriver is a PoC callout driver (mainly used it for debugging but you can have a look to see the registration process)

 the last section of the readme suggests some general ideas taking it a step further and manipulating / silencing those callouts